JabbaIT/IIS-Log-Cleaner-Windows-Service/README.md

-# IISLogCleanerService

-## Description
+# IIS Log Cleaner Service

+### SYNOPSIS

-This simple windows service will remove Ageing IIS Log files.
+A simple windows service will remove ageing IIS Log files .

+### Description
+A Windows Service built using TopShelf package to delete IIS Log files from defined folder location `DirectoryPath`, for on defined 'DaysToKeep' number of days.

 ## INFO